jnshah014/Ryu-Encryption/docs/README.md

 [d e f]
 [g h i]
 ```
 The key (after processing by the `key_product.py` script) appears as a tuple of two numbers.
 Eg: `(2, 1)`.
-The first number, shifts the letters **up** by the number of places represented by the number.
-The second number shifts the letters **right** by the number of places represented by the number.
+The first number, shifts each letter **up** by the number of places represented by the number in the grid.
+The second number shifts each letter **right** by the number of places represented by the number in the grid.
 ```
 Initial     New
 [a b c]     [i g h]